aws-samples/karpenter-blueprints/blueprints/od-spot-split/README.md

           whenUnsatisfiable: DoNotSchedule
 ```

-And each provisioner has a weight configured, the `od` provisioner has the following requirement:
+And each `NodePool` has a weight configured, the `od` NodePool has the following requirement:

 ```
     - key: capacity-spread